 - Study Subject: The Dr. James A. Ferguson Emerging Infectious Diseases Fellowship provides public health research and professional development in the area of infectious diseases and health disparities with a special focus on increasing knowledge and interest of public health careers among students from underrepresented populations.

-- Award: award includes:
+- Award: Scholarship includes:

 - A $4,500 stipend is provided for Kennedy Krieger Institute master level graduate fellows and CDC fellows and a $5,933 stipend is provided for pre-doctoral fellows

 - Housing and round-trip travel are also available for out-of-state fellows